tatianajiselle/ethereum-block-explorer/README.md

-# ethereum-block-explorer
+# Ethereum Block Explorer
 Block explorer tool for given range of block inputs.

 <b>Functional Requirements</b>:
 1. Given a range of blocks OR a user inputted number of blocks to visit from, query the blockchain.
 2. Return the following information:
-  - total ether transfered from block range given
+  - Total ether transfered from block range given.
-  - which addresses sent/received and how much sent/receieved total?
+  - Which addresses sent/received and how much sent/receieved total?
-  - total count of how many addresses are contract addresses
+  - Total count of how many addresses are contract addresses.
-3. OPTIONAL SUPPORT PICK A FEATURE
+3. OPTIONAL FEATURE
   - What percentage of transactions were contract transactions?